correctcomputation/analyse-conv/README.md

 all of these can be called from any directory to apply to all sub-projects

 # getting more samples
-Each sample project requires c code and checkedc code in `orig` and `manual` directories respectively.
-They also need a `Makefile` with a list of the file names, and a test.
-This should include the common makefile to allow all the targets.
+Each sample project requires c code and checkedc code in a base directory (usually `orig` and `manual`).
+They also need a `Makefile` with lists of the file names, and a test.
+You may also want to include the VERSIONS for this project if they are different from the default.
+You need to include the common makefile to allow all the targets.
 See one of the other projects' `Makefile` for an example.
 Directories with collections of projects need a makefile as well, see Ptrdist for a sample.